Nassuel/Work_Schedule_Manager/README.md

 # Work_Schedule_Manager

 The code is in its early stages

+This needs some code samples for someone to get started

 All (ImageProcesses, FileProcesses, EventProcesses) files have "helper" functions which get the job done with a couple lines of code.